 – A small chain – for the bucket

 – Water glue – it will dry slowly

-– A multipurpose varnish to make it waterproof.
+– A multipurpose varnish to make it waterproof (optional, but highly recommended)

 – A piece of cardboard – big enough to cut pieces of tiles for the roof.

 – And paint – to paint the roof top.
 I used acrylics.